-As documented in Trends in College Pricing 2014, the net prices students pay, after taking grant aid into consideration, increase with family income levels.
-Federal Pell Grants constitute one-third of the grant aid received by undergraduates in 2013-14 (Figure 2A).
-Almost 60% of Pell Grant recipients are independent students, for whom parental income is not considered in determining financial aid eligibility.
-Among dependent recipients, 77% of Pell recipients are from families with incomes below $40,000.
+As documented in Trends in College Pricing 2015, the net prices students pay after taking grant aid into consideration increase with family income levels.
+Federal Pell Grants, which are well targeted to low-income students, constituted 29% of the grant aid received by undergraduates in 2014-15 (Figure 2A).

-A significant portion of state and institutional grant dollars are allocated on the basis of academic qualifications or other personal characteristics, but most of the funds go to students with financial need.
-Patterns vary considerably across states, with 23 states considering students’ financial circumstances in allocating at least 95% of their state grant aid in 2012-13, while 14 states considered financial circumstances for less than half of their state grant aid (Figure 26B).
-The percentage of all state grant aid distributed on the basis of financial need declined from 77% in 2002-03 to 71% in 2010-11, and was 75% in 2012-13 (Figure 26A).
+A significant portion of state grant dollars are allocated on the basis of academic qualifications or other personal characteristics, but patterns vary considerably across states, with 25 states considering students’ financial circumstances in allocating at least 95% of their state grant aid in 2013-14, while 15 states considered financial circumstances for less than half of their state grant aid (Figure 28B).
+The percentage of all state grant aid distributed on the basis of financial need declined from 77% in 2002-03 to 71% in 2010-11, but was 76% in 2013-14 (Figure 28A).